tranlv/wiki-link/README.rst

 Overview
 ========

-wiki-link is a web-scraping application to find the minimum number of links between 2 given wiki pages.
+The repo containes a web-scraping application to find the minimum number of links between 2 given wiki pages.

 Using wiki-link
 ===============